ulen2000/Performance-Evaluation-of-Dynamic-Adaptive-Streaming-over-Information-Centric-Networking/README.md

 ### Pipe-Lining Interests (Enhanced File Consumer)

-While the basic FileConsumer works for testing, we recommend using the enhanced version, ```FileConsumerCbr```, (Cbr = Constant bit rate), which issues pipelines Interests to fully utilize the link capacity the consumer has.
+To fully utilize the link capacity, I recommend using the enhanced version of the `FileConsumer`, the `FileConsumerCbr`.
+This application issues pipeline Interests based on the average number of data packets per second that the consumer can handle.

  This is achieved by calculating the average number of data packets per second that this consumer can handle (read: ```LinkDownloadSpeedInBytes/PayloadSize```).
 In addition, we also issue Interests for File/1, File/2, ... before we receive an answere for File/Manifest.
 While this could lead to unnecessary Interests, in most cases it will speed up the file transfer (as the files transferred are large enough).

 Using the Enhanced File Consumer is as simple as replacing ``ns3::ndn::FileConsumer`` with ``ns3::ndn::FileConsumerCbr``, as shown in the following code: